hesusruiz/dslog/README.md

 A key design advantage of DSLog is its ability to provide strong, blockchain-backed trust guarantees without incurring the performance and cost penalties of writing every entry directly to a blockchain.

-* **High-Throughput Ingestion:** The core log operations (adding entries) are handled by the highly optimized Tessera log, which can ingest thousands of entries per second.
+* **High-Throughput Ingestion:** The core log operations (adding entries) are handled by the highly optimized Tessera log, where a single log instance can ingest thousands of entries per second.
 This is orders of magnitude faster than the transaction throughput of most blockchain networks.
 Writing to the log is a fast, local operation, decoupled from blockchain consensus latency.

-* **Batching via Blockchain Anchoring:** Instead of committing each timestamp individually, DSLog batches thousands of entries into a single cryptographic commitment—the Signed Tree Head (STH).
-Only this small, constant-size STH is periodically written to the ISBE Blockchain.
+* **Batching via Blockchain Anchoring:** Instead of committing each timestamp individually, DSLog batches thousands of entries into a single cryptographic commitment—the Signed Tree Head (STH) or Checkpoint.
+Only this small, constant-size Checkpoint is periodically written to the ISBE Blockchain.
 This dramatically reduces on-chain traffic, transaction fees, and storage requirements.

 * **Preserving Trust Properties:** This batching mechanism does not compromise trust.
 The Merkle tree structure ensures that the STH is a commitment to _every single entry_ in the batch.
 Any attempt to tamper with a past entry would change the STH, which would be detected during verification against the immutable anchor on the blockchain.
 Global consistency is still guaranteed by the blockchain-anchored checkpoints.

 * **Scalable Client-Side Verification:** The Tiled Transparency Log API offloads the work of generating inclusion proofs from the server to the client.
 Clients can efficiently download only the small pieces of the Merkle tree ("tiles") they need to verify their entries, making the verification process highly scalable and placing minimal load on the central log server.

 * **Ecosystem Scalability via many logs:** The DSLog architecture is not monolithic.
 The entire ecosystem can scale horizontally by deploying multiple, independent log instances.
 Different operators can run logs for general use or for specific use cases (e.g., a dedicated log for a healthcare consortium, another for a financial services network).
 Each of these logs operates independently at high speed, anchoring its own checkpoints to the shared ISBE Blockchain.
-This federated model allows the total system throughput to grow linearly with the number of logs, providing massive scalability and specialization without creating a central bottleneck.
+This concurrent log model allows the total system throughput to grow linearly with the number of logs, providing massive scalability and specialization without creating a central bottleneck.

 In summary, DSLog achieves the "best of both worlds": **the high performance and low latency of a centralized log for write operations, combined with the decentralized, tamper-evident trust and global consistency of a blockchain for verification and auditing**.

 ## Properties Provided by DSLog

-* **Timestamped Proof of Inclusion:** Clients gain cryptographic proof that their data existed at a specific time (from the RFC 3161 token) AND was included in a public, verifiable log (from the Checkpoint anchored to the blockchain).
+* **Timestamped Proof of Inclusion:** Clients obtain cryptographic proof that their data existed at a specific time (from the RFC 3161 token) AND was included in a public, verifiable log (from the Checkpoint anchored to the blockchain).

-* **Global Consistency:** The ISBE Blockchain anchoring of STHs prevents "split-view attacks," ensuring all users eventually observe the same, consistent view of the log's contents.
+* **Global Consistency:** The ISBE Blockchain anchoring of Checkpoints prevents "split-view attacks," ensuring all users eventually observe the same, consistent view of the log's contents.

-* **Auditability & Transparency:** Any party can independently audit the log's integrity and verify entries by fetching tiles and checking against blockchain-committed STHs.
+* **Auditability & Transparency:** Any party can independently audit the log's integrity and verify entries by fetching tiles and checking against blockchain-committed Checkpoints.

 * **Non-Censorship / Non-Denial:** Once an entry is accepted and its index returned, the log operator cannot deny its inclusion without being cryptographically detected.